How to spend a week in Portugal

 Best Things to Do for a Week in Portugal

-Portugal is well-known worldwide for its marvelous beaches, and although the beaches are indeed spectacular, the rest of the country is equally, if not more, marvelous.
+Portugal is well-known worldwide for its marvelous beaches and is beginning to take away tourists from other countries in Western Europe, and although the beaches are indeed spectacular, the rest of the country is equally, if not more, marvelous.

 Portugal has a rich and complex history that dates back thousands of years.
 Today’s culture and sites are a fusion of all the civilizations that have passed through the country, including the Celts, the Romans, the Spaniards, and the Moors, among many others.

 It is a cultural haven and a paradise for foodies.
 I recently took a 7-day road-trip around Portugal.
 Unfortunately, 7 days is not enough to see everything, but you can really experience and see a lot in that time because of the small size of the country.

 We had Pasteis de Nata, an egg-based pastry in a traditional restaurant called Pasteis de Belém .
 Words cannot describe the amazing flavor - both crunchy and creamy, sweet, yet not too sweet, and with a dab of cinnamon.

 We began our trip in Lisbon, a charming and lively metropolis that lays splayed out over seven iconic hills, peering down onto the serene Tagus River.
 This is the perfect place to start your journey, and with its walk-able city center and iconic trams, getting around is a breeze.

 Lisbon is a fascinating mixture of medieval castles, affluent romantic buildings, traditional flavors, and contemporary architecture and cuisine.
 One could walk along the streets of Lisbon for months and continue to be pleasantly surprised at every turn.